 The REPL (Read-Eval-Print Loop) is a fundamental tool in MicroPython that allows us to interact directly with the board in real time.

-In our first program already (previous tutorial) we saw how the REPL took the program sent by the IDE and executed it with the interpreter that is in the MicroPython firmware.
+In our first program already (previous tutorial) we saw how the REPL took the program sent by the IDE, and it was executed by the interpreter in the MicroPython firmware.

-The REPL is an interactive environment that allows you to execute MicroPython commands directly on the board.
+The REPL is an interactive environment that allows executing MicroPython commands directly on the board.

-Basically, it allows us to communicate with the Python interpreter we have on the device, from outside of it, through serial communication.
+Basically, it allows us to communicate with the Python interpreter on the device, from outside of it, through a serial communication.

-Its name comes from the acronym Read-Eval-Print Loop, which describes its functioning:
+Its name comes from the acronym Read-Eval-Print Loop, which describes its operation:

-- Read (Leer): The REPL reads the command you enter.
+- Read: The REPL reads the command you enter.

-- Eval (Evaluar): It evaluates the command and executes it.
+- Eval: It evaluates and executes the command.

-- Loop (Bucle): It repeats the process, allowing you to enter new commands.
+- Loop: It repeats the process, allowing you to enter new commands.

 The REPL is not exclusive to MicroPython.
-It is a concept that exists in other languages and technologies.
-They are useful for running quick tests, debugging code, and exploring functionalities without the need to load complete programs.
+It’s a concept that exists in other languages and technologies.
+They are useful for running quick tests, debugging code, and exploring functionalities without needing to load complete programs.

-In this article, we will see how it works, its main features, and how to make the most of it in project development with MicroPython.
+In this article, we will see how it works, its main features, and how to get the most out of it in MicroPython project development.

 Accessing the REPL in MicroPython

-To access the REPL, you simply need to connect your device to your computer via a USB cable (that’s how easy it is!).
+To access the REPL, you simply need to connect your device to your computer using a USB cable (that easy!).

 Then, you can use a terminal tool like Arduino Lab for MicroPython, Thonny, PuTTY (Windows only) to establish communication with the board.

-In Arduino Lab for MicroPython, the REPL is always present, occupying the bottom part of the program.
+In Arduino Lab for MicroPython, the REPL is always there, occupying the bottom part of the program.

 Similarly, in Thonny we also find the REPL at the bottom of the program.

 If you want to use PuTTY, simply select the serial port corresponding to your board.
-Set the baud rate to 115200 and press Open to view the REPL.
+Configure the speed (baud rate) to 115200, and press Open to view the REPL.

 Testing the REPL

-Let’s test the REPL simply.
+Let’s test the REPL in a simple way.
 In the IDE you have chosen, type the following in the REPL.

 print("Hello from LuisLlamas.es")

-You will see that, very similar to what happens with a Python PC interpreter, MicroPython responds through the REPL,
+You will see that, very similarly to what happens with a PC Python interpreter, MicroPython responds through the REPL.

 >>> print("Hello from LuisLlamas.es")